 Here’s what causes an ice machine water filter to clog and how it can affect your ice production.

-What Your Ice Machine Water Filter is Fighting Against
+What an Ice Machine Water Filter is Fighting Against

 Water is known as the universal solvent because it dissolves more substances than any other liquid.
 As water dissolves solids, it carries tiny particles along with it.
 Over time, as water flows to your ice machine, these particles can accumulate and cause blockages in your unit.
 Some of these particles include:

 Your water filter’s job is simple – prevent particles from entering your machine.

 What Happens When an Ice Machine Water Filter Gets Dirty?

 Your ice machine’s water filter guards against a lot, but it isn’t a perfect defense.
 As time passes, minerals and particles accumulate and eventually plug up the water filter.

 Without proper cleaning, a dirty water filter can clog up with so much debris that water can’t get through it.
 When this happens, your machine can freeze up completely, meaning your ice machine won’t be able to produce ice.